tlp1kor/cmake-make-bazel-training-basic/readme.md

-To Do: Compile with multiple .c and .h files in different directory
+To Do: Compile with multiple .c and .h files in different directory using Bazel

 Run the following command:
->  gcc -o hello main.c src/earth/hello_earth.c src/jupiter/hello_jupiter.c
+>  bazel build //:hello_world

 To Test binary:
-> ./hello
+> ./bazel-bin/hello_world